QTIM-Lab/rop_classification/vessel_segmentation/README.md

 ### Summary
 This repository contains code for a U-net model for vessel segmentation (Adapted from https://github.com/mitseng/RetinalVesselSegmentation) which is further used for ROP classification.

+### Details
+Training was done using a U-net based model on 64x64 random cropped patches with normalization, horizonatal and vertical flips and random rotate augmentions with batch size as 16 using weighted crossentropy loss(0.8, 0.2), SGD as optimised with learning rate 0.01 and momentum 0.9.
+Inference was done on the full image.

 ### Environment
 **environment.yml** contains the dependencies for the conda environment.